 Colorado legislation requires local school districts to adopt graduation expectations that meet or exceed the state guidelines for graduation.
 These new expectations are in effect for the Class of 2021 and beyond.
 The Littleton Public Schools Board of Education has adopted new graduation requirements in accordance with Colorado law.
 (See LPS Board Policy IKF: Graduation Requirements.)
 Beginning with the Class of 2021, Colorado graduates must successfully complete the graduation course requirements for their high school, successfully complete the Individual Career and Academic Plan (ICAP) process, and demonstrate competency in English and Mathematics.

 Students must successfully complete the graduation course requirements for their high school.

 LPS provides a comprehensive high school experience where students have multiple opportunities to explore a variety of pathways of interest in addition to completing a rigorous core academic program.
 Successful completion of credit requirements represents mastery of the Colorado Academic Standards in several courses of study.
-Each high school provides information about its graduation course requirements:
+Each high school provides information about its graduation course requirements in its Course Guide:

 Students must successfully complete the Individual Career & Academic Plan (ICAP) process.

 The ICAP is a personalized career and academic planning process designed to help ensure academic success for each and every student.
+(See more information about the ICAP process.)
 Every LPS graduate is required to complete the ICAP process.
 Quality Indicators on an ICAP include self-awareness, career awareness, postsecondary aspirations, environmental expectations, academic planning, employability skills and personal financial literacy.